-You might be giving your dog peanut butter flavored dog treats already, because dogs love peanut butter.
+You might be giving your dog peanut butter or peanuts as dog treats already, because dogs just love peanut butter.
 Since peanut butter is made from peanuts, most of us think they are safe for dogs.
-They are rich in protein, vitamin B-6, healthy fats, niacin and vitamin E. However, not all peanuts are safe for dogs and there are some risks associated with them.
+Peanuts are rich in protein, vitamin B-6 (pyridoxine), healthy fats, Vitamin B-3 (niacin) and vitamin E. However, not all forms of peanuts are safe for dogs and there are some risks associated with them.

 What types of peanuts should dogs eat?

 Dry-roasted or raw, unsalted, unflavoured peanuts are the only peanuts that dogs should really eat.
 Peanuts that dogs shouldn’t eat are salted.
 Salted peanuts contain more sodium than your dog needs, so they can be harmful to their health.
 Make sure you don't feed your dogs moldy nuts, which can be contaminated with toxins called aflatoxins that are potent hepatotoxins and carcinogens accumulating in the liver and are resistant even to heat.
 Peanut butter spreads often contain a lot of added sugar.
 Sugar in large quantities is harmful to dogs, just as it is to humans.
 In the long term, it leads to obesity and dental decay, so be careful to choose peanut butter spreads without added sugar.